-- Suspect fitting a detailed description from an identified caller. - A person looking into car windows in the middle of the night holding a wire coat hanger. - A person exiting an apartment window. - A person on a fire escape at night holding a large bag.
+- Suspect fitting a detailed description (more than just race, age and gender) from an identified caller. - A person looking into car windows in the middle of the night holding a wire coat hanger. - A person exiting an apartment window. - A person on a fire escape at night holding a large bag.